moshimeow/moshimeow.github.io/portfolio.markdown

 This was my very first "real" computer vision project, and I ended up trying a lot of things before I learned enough to make something that actually worked!
 In sequential order, this is what I remember doing:

-* Canny edge detection - didnt' work well because of bloom
+* Canny edge detection - didn't work well because of bloom
 * Used thresholding - drawing one line at a time on the vertical and horizontal axes, keeping track of which pixels in the camera image were above a certain threshold for that line, then for each grid point take the intesection of active pixels for the vertical and horizontal line that point corresponded to.
 This worked but was very unreliable and needed a lot of tuning:

   <html>